-If the CONTRACTOR has a negotiated indirect cost rate approved by a federal agency, it shall submit a copy of the approval letter when requested by COUNTY.
+If the CONTRACTOR has a negotiated indirect cost rate approved by a federal agency, it shall submit a copy of the approval letter when requested by County.

-If the CONTRACTOR does not have a negotiated indirect cost rate, CONTRACTOR shall submit an annual Agency-wide Cost Allocation Plan when requested by COUNTY.
-The Cost Allocation Plan shall be prepared in accordance with COUNTY instructions and the applicable OMB Circular and include the following information:
+If the CONTRACTOR does not have a negotiated indirect cost rate, CONTRACTOR shall submit an annual Agency-wide Cost Allocation Plan when requested by County.
+The Cost Allocation Plan shall be prepared in accordance with County instructions and the applicable OMB Circular and include the following information:

 - 1. CONTRACTOR general accounting policies:

-- Basis of accounting
+- Basis of accounting (cash or accrual)

 - Fiscal year

 - Method for allocating indirect costs (simplified, direct, multiple, negotiated rate)

-- indirect cost rate allocation base

-- Identify the CONTRACTOR'S direct and indirect costs (by category) and describe the cost allocation methodology for each category.

-- 3. Signature of CONTRACTOR management certifying the accuracy of the plan.
+- Indirect cost rate allocation base - 2.
+Identify the CONTRACTOR's direct and indirect costs (by category) and describe the cost allocation methodology for each category. - 3.
+Signature of CONTRACTOR management certifying the accuracy of the plan.